YanChii/zkconfgen/README.md

 ```
 /usr/bin/zkconfgen
 ```
-Or with custom config:
+Or with custom config and logfile:
 ```
-/usr/bin/zkconfgen -c /etc/zkconfgen/zkconfgen.ini
+/usr/bin/zkconfgen -c /etc/zkconfgen/zkconfgen.ini -l /tmp/zkconfgen.log
 ```
-Or to see what options from config can be overriden:
+Or to see what options from config can be overrided:
 ```
 /usr/bin/zkconfgen -h
 ```